minhzuel/udd/DEPLOYMENT.md

    - Build arguments: Leave empty for standard build
    - Port: `3000`

+> **Note:** If you encounter Docker build issues with cache mounts or undefined variables like `$NIXPACKS_PATH`,
+> use the provided `docker-compose.coolify.yml` file by selecting "Docker Compose" as the build method
+> and setting the compose file path to `./docker-compose.coolify.yml`.

 ### 6. Configure Environment Variables

 Set up the following environment variables in Coolify: